China has been under heat by many U.S politicians, but what do Chinese citizens think of them?

 I asked my friend, Liz, who studied abroad in the Fall of 2019 in Shanghai, China what her experiences were like as an American.
-She participated in the business program her university offered and was required to have an internship as well as taking business courses during her time there.
+She participated in the business program her university offered and was required to have an internship and to be taking business courses during her time there.

 Why did you decide to study abroad in China?